How Much to Install a TV Aerial?

 High Gain TV Aerial Cost

-This is the best choice of aerial for those who live in rural areas.
+This is the best choice of aerial for those who live in rural areas and are usually mounted on long masts to elevate them above any obstructions such as trees and buildings.
 The average cost for a high gain aerial is around £20-£45.

 Pros: